Brent Dlugach: Boston Red Sox

-On November 4, 2010 he was traded from the Tigers to the Boston Red Sox for a player to be named later or cash.
+On November 4, 2010, Dlugach was traded from the Tigers to the Boston Red Sox for a player to be named later or cash.
 On December 21, 2010, he was designated for assignment by the Boston Red Sox to make room for Bobby Jenks.

-Second Stint with Tigers
+Detroit Tigers (second stint)

-On February 2, 2012, Dlugach signed a minor league deal with the Tigers and was assigned to Double-A Erie.
+On February 2, 2012, Dlugach signed a minor league contract with the Tigers and was assigned to Double-A Erie.
 He was promoted to Triple-A Toledo on April 3.
 He was let go following the 2012 campaign and has yet to sign with another club.